A London-based digital artist and photographer, Peter Knight has been honing his skills in multimedia for over 25 years.

 In 2014, Peter animated Shona Illingworth’s short film 216 Westbound.
 He collaborated in 2015 with electronic duo Matmos and Vicki Bennett to produce a video for Ultimate Care II Excerpt Five on Thrill Jockey Records.

 Since 2016, Peter has been working on Gone, Gone Beyond (with artist Vicki Bennett), extending and expanding his experience into the world of immersive environments and real-space 360 cinema.
 Gone, Gone Beyond challenges the boundaries of what cinema can be as an expanded audience experience.
-This piece toured the UK (SPILL Festival, Brighton Attenborough Centre and Barbican) in Autumn 2021, and is currently screening at Gray Area, San Francisco.
+This piece toured the UK (SPILL Festival, Brighton Attenborough Centre and Barbican) in Autumn 2021, then currently screened at Gray Area, San Francisco in Summer 2022.

 Peter also was recently published in Polaroid Now: The History and Future of Polaroid Photography, a landmark book celebrating Polaroid artists from around the world.